Student Handbook - Student Success

 Forms requiring certification or verification of enrollment by Enrollment Central may be submitted in person or through the mail or online.
 Please be specific as to the information required, sign the request and provide an address and phone number where you can be reached during business hours (Monday through Thursday, 8:30 a.m.–8 p.m., Friday 8:30 a.m.–4:30 p.m.) should questions arise concerning your certification request.

 The transcript is a record of all courses and grades for each semester and includes the overall GPA as well as the term GPA.
-Students planning to transfer to another college who need to have a transcript sent should complete a request for transcript form at the Enrollment Central, Marple Campus, at an off-campus center Student Services Office, or HERE.
+Students planning to transfer to another college who need to have a transcript sent should complete a request for transcript form online or at Enrollment Central, Marple Campus or an off-campus center Student Services Office.
 Identification may be required.
 There is no charge for transcript requests.

 The Alumni Association, incorporated in 1979, offers a variety of services and activities designed to promote interest in the College, raise funds for scholarships and other special projects, and bring alumni back to the College.
 No dues are charged for membership, which is automatic upon graduation.
 If you have 16 plus credits at the College and your entering class has graduated, you are also eligible for membership.